A few words about us

 E & A Supply Corp. offers over thirty years experience in the New York Metropolitan area.
 We provide our client’s with superior products and services whether working with stamped concrete, colored concrete, decorative concrete, decorative walls, concrete steps, stained concrete, concrete sealing and proper methods applying long lasting concrete sealers.

-We are a leading dealer for Increte Systems, Inc. and Bayferrox.
-The Increte Systems, Inc. products include Increte, Thin-Crete, Stone-Crete, Color-Crete and Stain-Crete to create an aura of elegance in and around your residential or commercial property with realistic and natural beauty.
+We are a leading dealer for Increte Systems, Inc. The Increte Systems, Inc. products include Increte, Thin-Crete, Stone-Crete, Color-Crete and Stain-Crete to create an aura of elegance in and around your residential or commercial property with realistic and natural beauty.
 To learn more about the types of Increte products, descriptions, suitable applications and the services we offer, visit our Products section or call us today at 1 (888) 222-7501.

 What is Stamped concrete?

 Stamped concrete is concrete that is patterned and/or textured to resemble brick, slate, flagstone, stone, tile, wood, and various other patterns and textures.
 Stamped concrete is commonly used for patios, sidewalks, driveways, and floors.
 The ability of stamped concrete to resemble other building materials makes stamped concrete a less expensive alternative to using those other materials.